Chart Color Schemes

 Health performance in Gwandalan is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Private health cover is relatively low at approximately 51% of the total population (around 1951 people).
-The most frequent medical conditions are arthritis and mental health issues, affecting 11.1% and 9.4% of residents respectively.
-However, 62.5% report having no medical ailments, compared to 61.5% in Greater Sydney.
-Gwandalan has 22.6% of residents aged 65 and over (867 people).
-Health outcomes among seniors present some challenges, generally aligning with the overall population's health profile.
+Both younger and older age groups have notable prevalence of common health conditions.
+Private health cover is relatively low, at approximately 51% of the total population (around 1,977 people).
+The most prevalent medical conditions are arthritis and mental health issues, affecting 11.1% and 9.4% of residents respectively.
+Conversely, 62.5% of residents report having no medical ailments, compared to 61.5% across Greater Sydney.
+As of the latest data (2016), 22.6% of Gwandalan's population is aged 65 and over (879 people).
+Health outcomes among seniors present some challenges, largely consistent with the general population's health profile.

 Frequently Asked Questions - Health